jpthiele/dealii-Wiki/deal.II-in-Spack.md

 Those paths are the location where external packages can be found (i.e. `<prefix>` instead of `<prefix>/bin` or `<prefix>/lib`). `providers` section essentially tells Spack which packages to use to satisfy virtual dependencies such as `MPI`, `BLAS`, `LAPACK`, `ScaLAPACK`, etc.

 (4) Now install deal.II:  `spack install dealii`.

-Note that we specifically build deal.II without `python` wrappers.
-Otherwise deal.II would be linked against system provided `python` which itself may be linked against system provided `zlib`.
-As a result we may have a mixture of Spack's build `zlib` and system provided `zlib`, which is certainly not what we want.

 ## Environment Modules
 Spack provides some integration with Environment Modules and Dotkit to make it easier to use the packages it installs.
 For a full description, read http://spack.readthedocs.io/en/latest/getting_started.html#environment-modules